thaysom22/gitpod-full-template-dec2020/README.md

 * Expressions vary each time the game is played to provide value to players for a longer period of time.
 * UI of game board and controls is intuitive for new players to use.
 * Styling and design is planned to be engaging and attractive to players of target audience.
-* User feedback is clear, immediate and intuitive so players learn quickly and intuitively how the game works.
+* User feedback is clear, immediate and intuitive so players learn quickly how the game works.

 **Teacher goals**